 - -AcheckPurityAnnotations Check the bodies of methods marked @SideEffectFree, @Deterministic, and @Pure to ensure the method satisfies the annotation.
 By default, the Checker Framework unsoundly trusts the method annotation.
 See Section 24.4.5. - -AinvariantArrays Make array subtyping invariant; that is, two arrays are subtypes of one another only if they have exactly the same element type.
 By default, the Checker Framework unsoundly permits covariant array subtyping, just as Java does.
 See Section 24.1. - -AcheckCastElementType In a cast, require that parameterized type arguments and array elements are the same.
 By default, the Checker Framework unsoundly permits them to differ, just as Java does.
 See Section 23.1.6 and Section 24.1. - -AuseDefaultsForUncheckedCode Enables/disables unchecked code defaults.
 Takes arguments "source,bytecode". "-source,-bytecode" is the (unsound) default setting. "bytecode" specifies whether the checker should apply unchecked code defaults to bytecode; see Section 24.3.5.
-Outside the scope of any relevant @AnnotatedFor annotation, "source" specifies whether unchecked code default annotations are applied to source code and suppress all type-checking warnings; see Section 28.3. - -AconcurrentSemantics Whether to assume concurrent semantics (field values may change at any time) or sequential semantics; see Section 31.4.4. - -AconservativeUninferredTypeArguments Whether method type arguments that could not be inferred should use conservative defaults.
+Outside the scope of any relevant @AnnotatedFor annotation, "source" specifies whether unchecked code default annotations are applied to source code and suppress all type-checking warnings; see Section 28.3. - -AconcurrentSemantics Whether to assume concurrent semantics (field values may change at any time) or sequential semantics; see Section 31.4.4. - -AconservativeUninferredTypeArguments Whether an error should be issued if type arguments could not be inferred and whether method type arguments that could not be inferred should use conservative defaults.
 By default, such type arguments are (largely) ignored in later checks.
 Passing this option uses a conservative value instead.
 See Issue 979.